teendevops/teendevops-web/api/v1/README.md

  - `Parameter '...' is not set.` - This means that the GET or POST parameter `...` is required, and must be set.
  - `Parameter '...' is not valid.` - This means that the GET or POST parameter `...` is not valid.
 For example, trying to put a username where the user id belongs won't work.
  - `Invalid CSRF token.` - This means that the GET or POST parameter `csrf` is either not set, or is not valid.
 The CSRF token can be obtained by making a GET request to [auth/csrf/](#auth/csrf/).
+ - `You have hit the API rate limit.
+Contact info@teendevops.net to adjust this limit.` - This means that you have met the limit of requests per hour.
+The default is 600, but if you need to adjust that limit, you can contact info@teendevops.net.

 If you are confused about any of the messages stored in `error`, feel free to shoot an email to info@teendevops.net.